 - What Happens if I'm Broken Into?

-There are many (in my opinion, just enough to make it super confusing!) home security options, and lingo, out there.
-One thing you might be wondering is what’s the difference between home alarm and home security?
+What’s the difference between home alarm and home security?
 As far as the industry’s concerned, not much.
-Technically speaking, a burglar alarm consists of just the skeleton sensors necessary to detect an intrusion (door, window, and motion) and notify the home owner with an audible noise.
+Technically speaking, a burglar alarm consists of just the skeleton sensors necessary to detect an intrusion (door, window, and motion) and notify the homeowner with an audible noise.
 An alarm system extends this to also include fire and smoke detectors.
 Taking it a bit further, a home security system also can include monitoring by a central station, home security cameras, remote control via your smartphone, and home automation options such as automated lighting and door locks.
 With all the tech options today, you probably want to choose this more comprehensive security system to best meet your needs.

-A simple burglar alarm can be purchased on Amazon for as little as $20.
-A self-monitored alarm system includes an extensive set of sensors including carbon monoxide, freeze and water sensors.
-A popular version is offered by SimpliSafe and it can be purchased for around $260.
+offers a popular self-monitored home alarm for around $190.
 A full-fledged home security system is monitored by a central station and can be upgraded with all the bells and whistles, including home security cameras.
-It typically locks you into a 3-year contract and starts at $20 per month plus installation fees of $100 and up (but if you ask nicely, they might just offer free equipment and installation).
+It typically requires a 3-year contract and starts at $20 per month plus installation fees of $100 and up (but if you ask nicely, they might just offer free equipment and installation).

 Not anymore.
-Older alarm systems relied on phone lines, but these are also prone to cutting by thieves, especially on older homes where the phone lines are exposed.
-The more cutting edge systems, including those you can buy and install yourself, offer a broadband (via your home Internet connection) or cellular (via cell towers) signal option which are much safer and reasonable options for most… unless you are a dinosaur
+Older alarm systems that relied on phone lines were vulnerable to cord cutting by thieves, especially on older homes where the phone lines are exposed.
+In fact, most companies don’t offer landline monitoring these days.
+Modern systems, including those you can buy and install yourself, offer broadband (internet) or cellular options which are much more secure.

-ADT is huge, and they are old.
-They’ve been around for years, and they use an authorized dealer program to sell their product in local markets.
-The upside of this is that they’re available nearly everywhere in the United States.
+ADT has been around for years, and is one of the largest home security system providers nationwide.
+They use an authorized dealer program to sell their product in local markets which means they’re available almost everywhere in the United States.
 The downside is that their customer service record varies greatly depending on location.
 This makes it difficult for us to review them as a national provider so be sure to check with your neighbors and also your reviews on your local Better Business Bureau, Yelp! and Angie’s List.